YosoraLife/Bookshelf-jukebox/INSTALL.md

 Take a look at the [Bill of Materials](/BOM.md) for a complete list of materials.
 Building plans for the jukebox itself can be found [here](/Building%20plans/Plexamp%20jukebox%20buildplan.pdf), and building plans for the speakers crossovers can be found [here](/Building%20plans/Speaker%20cross-over%20buildplan.jpg).

 ## Wiring
 The IQaudio DigiAMP+ is connected directly to the Raspberry Pi GPIO header.
-The power is provided to the IQaudio DigiAMP+ (12-24V DC) that in its turn also provides power to your Raspberry Pi itself.
+The power is provided to the IQaudio DigiAMP+ (12-24V DC) that in its turn also provides power to the Raspberry Pi itself.
 The IQaudio DigiAMP+ also provide GPIO passthrough.

 The NFC reader, rotary encoder and 2 touch buttons need to be wired according to following GPIO pins: